Copyright © 2023 LOCALIIZ | All rights reserved

-With beaches, mountain ridges, summits, and stairs to tackle, Lantau Island is a veritable cornucopia when it comes to hikes, offering an abundance of trails to appeal to all levels of hikers.
-We’ve rounded up six of the best Lantau hikes so you can make the most out of your weekend getaway to Hong Kong’s largest island.
-As always, be sure to slap on a high-SPF sunscreen and bring more than enough water with you, as a lot of these trails do not offer opportunities for you to refill on the way.
+With beaches, mountain ridges, summits, and stairs to tackle, Lantau Island is a veritable cornucopia when it comes to hikes, offering an abundance of trails to appeal to all levels.
+Here, we have rounded up the best hikes on Lantau Island so you can make the most out of your weekend getaway.
+Be sure to slap on a high-SPF sunscreen and bring more than enough water with you, as a lot of these trails do not offer opportunities for you to refill on the way.
 Let’s take a hike!

 Looping around the south of Lantau Island, the mammoth 70-kilometre range of the Lantau Trail covers stunning peaks, spectacular panoramic views, and gruelling challenges to the legs.
 Among them, Sunset Peak is probably the most breathtaking stretch.
 While it’s not a long trail, it does start with a back-breaking set of stairs that rise 400-plus metres in height depending on which route you take to get there.